 In early December the Healthy, Hunger-Free Kids Act of 2010 was signed into law.
-It had been 10 years since the government reauthorized child nutrition programs — and with childhood obesity on the rise many were fighting for real change.
+It had been 10 years since the government reauthorized child nutrition programs — and with childhood obesity on the rise, many were fighting for real change.

 The new bill incorporates many positive changes with its $4.5 billion of additional funding for child nutrition programs over the next 10 years.
 But how does this bill translate into the daily lives of children?
 Here are the highlights…

-• More money for lunches: For the first time in 30 years, there will be more money going to school lunches that meet new nutrition standards.
+For the first time in 30 years, there will be more money going to school lunches that meet new nutrition standards.
 There will also be more auditing to ensure school districts are complying with the standards.

-• More local food: More funding will go to farm-to-school programs aiming to get more local food into schools.
+More funding will go to farm-to-school programs aiming to get more local food into schools.

-• More children will qualify: More children will have access to school meal programs due to changes in eligibility and processing.
+More children will have access to school meal programs due to changes in eligibility and processing.

-• New school wellness programs: New standards will be set for nutrition promotion and education and physical activity.
+New standards will be set for nutrition promotion and education and physical activity.

-• Safer Food: New requirements will help improve the safety of food at schools.
+New requirements will help improve the safety of food at schools.

 I know many proponents of this bill wanted even more resources to go to school nutrition programs but this is definitely a step in the right direction.
 This, combined with the creative ideas for Smarter Lunchrooms developed by Brian Wansink, means a healthier future for our kids.